Greg Bradley Gets it Done

 Atlanta, United States

-Born and raised on a farm in Indiana, Greg Bradley, Prologis vice president and regional development manager, now lives a life he never expected.
+Born and raised on a farm in Indiana, Greg Bradley, Prologis senior vice president and regional development manager, now lives a life he never expected.
 He resides in Atlanta and manages industrial development projects from Toronto to Miami.
 "Somehow I got lucky and got my dream job—and I didn't even know it existed,” says Bradley.

 In school, Bradley studied business.
 In the 1990s, he went to work for a general contractor, building warehouses.
 In 2000, Keystone Property Trust, an industrial developer, recognized his talent and lured him away from his first employer.